History of Colchester United F.C.: Post-War Election: 1945–1950

 Former Town player Syd Fieldus had kept the club alive but dormant during the War years.
 Fieldus was appointed Secretary-Manager and attended the first post-War Southern League meeting in the summer of 1945.
 Fieldus forged a strong relationship with the Garrison, and as United only had four contracted players, the Colchester team was complemented by servicemen of varying degrees of ability for the 1945–46 season.
 Ted Fenton was appointed manager for the 1946–47 season, who had turned out for Colchester Town in the early 1930s whilst a teenager.
 Fenton had excellent contacts and wasted no time in assembling his team from an array of professionals looking for a new start after the long War years.
 United finished mid-table in that first season after hostilities.
 During the 1947–48 season, Colchester United had a magnificent run in the FA Cup, consisting of a 3–2 victory against neighbours Chelmsford City in the Fourth qualifying round, followed by a win over Banbury Spencer by a slim 2–1 margin.
 Wrexham, of the Third Division North were duly dispatched by a Bob Curry goal with both sides missing penalties.
 Ironically it was First Division Huddersfield, the club that had inspired United's own team strip, who were next to be put to the sword, and a fourth round win over Bradford Park Avenue drew Colchester against Blackpool, where they bowed out in a 5–0 defeat.

 Expectations of another great FA Cup run for the 1948–49 season fuelled the imagination and a record Layer Road crowd of 19,072 gathered for the first-round tie with Reading on 27 November 1948.
 Thick fog forced the abandonment of the tie after just 35 minutes.
 Colchester lost 4–2 in the rescheduled tie.

-On 3 June 1950, Colchester United were elected to the Football League with an enviable Supporters Club membership of over 16,000 and an average gate of 8,500 – an amazing achievement when, because of the War, they had only been in competition for seven full seasons.
-The U's departed non-League with the following impressive record:
+On 3 June 1950, Colchester United were elected to the Football League.
+At the time of the election, the club's Supporters Club membership of over 16,000 and an average attendance of 8,500, achieving these figures after 7 full seasons of competition following the War.
+The U's left non-League football with the following record: